argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 which match the requested `project`, it will fall back to returning the first unscoped credential, i.e, the first credential with an empty `project` parameter.

-The exception to this rule is when we create a new repository credential, we need to specifically look up a repository credential which matches the exact URL and project.
+This change would apply when we retrieve a _single_ repository credential.
+For _listing_ repository credentials, nothing changes - the logic would be the same as today.

+When it comes to mutating a repository credential we need to strictly match the project which the cred belongs to, since there would otherwise be a risk of changing (inadvertently or otherwise) a credential not belonging to the correct project.

 The third part is specifically for when we imperatively create repository secrets.
 Currently, when we create a repository secret in the UI/CLI, a suffix gets generated which is a hash of the repository URL.
 This mechanism will be extended to